udacity/ud615/labs/monitoring-and-health-checks.md

 In this section you will get a chance to observe how Kubernetes reacts to failed readiness and liveness probes.
 The monolith app supports the ability to toggle the HTTP status code returned for the `/healthz` and `/readiness` endpoints.
 Use kubectl to forward a local port to the health port of the monolith app.

-The following command fowards local port 10081 to port 81 of the monolith pod:
+The following command forwards local port 10081 to port 81 of the monolith pod:

 ```
 kubectl port-forward monolith 10081:81